sdouglass432/Conway-s-Game/README.md

 Conway's game of life using HTML tables.

 ## To Do
-update edges so they properly register as dead
+Update edges so they properly register as dead.